 Swiss-resident managers generally try to achieve a tax-exempt capital gain upon the sale of privately held shares.
 In order not to qualify as salary (like synthetic bonus schemes), the managers should have full ownership rights (dividend, liquidation, voting rights).
 A tax neutral roll-over may be structured in certain circumstances.
-Whether the sale of shares under a management participation qualifies as a tax-exempt capital gain or as taxable salary is a case-by-case decision since preferential terms (like sweet equity) or a later investment at a formula value could lead to (partial) taxable salary for the managers upon sale and social security charges for the manager as well as the Swiss employer (as well as wage withholding tax, if applicable).
-Thus, it is recommendable to confirm the consequences of a specific management participation in an advance tax ruling (Swiss social security authorities generally follow the Swiss employment income tax treatment).
+Whether the sale of shares under a management participation qualifies as a tax-exempt capital gain is a case-bycase decision since preferential terms (like sweet equity) or a later investment at a formula value could lead to (partial) taxable salary for the managers upon sale and social security charges for the Swiss employer.
+Thus, it is recommendable to confirm the consequences of a specific management participation in an advance ruling.